ponylang/rfcs/text/0000-crypto.md

         let enc = des.encrypt("abcdefgh")
         des.decrypt(enc) // returns "abcdefgh"

-- PublicKey
+- Asymmetric

-	Implemented as primitives that provide a generate() function which produces a Key object.
-The generate function will take a cryptographically secure pseudorandom number generator.
+    An Asymmetric constructor will take in a cryptographically secure pseudorandom number generator.
+It can then produce a private and a public key.

-    The Key object will have the ability to encrypt data, decrypt data, sign data, verify a signature, and create a public key.
+    The PrivateKey will have the ability to encrypt data, decrypt data, sign data, verify a signature, and create a public key.

+    The PublicKey will have the ability to encrypt data and verify a signature.

     Example use:

         let rand = CryptoRandom()
+       	let rsa = RSA(rand)
+        let private_key = rsa.private_key()
+        let public_key = rsa.public_key()

+        let enc = public_key.encrypt("abcdefgh")
+        private_key.decrypt(enc) // returns "abcdefgh"

+        hash = SHA256.hash("abcdefgh")
+        let signature = private_key.sign(hash, "")
+        public_key.verify(hash, signature) // returns true

+- Symmetric

+    A Symmetric constructor will take in a cryptographically secure pseudorandom number generator.
+It can then produce a single key that may encrypt and decrypt data.

+    Example use:

+    	let rand = CryptoRandom()
-        let key = RSA.generate(rand)
+       	let key = AES(rand).key()
        	let enc = key.encrypt("abcdefgh")
         key.decrypt(enc) // returns "abcdefgh"

-        hash = SHA256.hash("abcdefgh")
-        let signature = key.sign(hash, "")
-        key.verify(hash, signature) // returns true

 The package must also allow the user to do the following:

 - Perform constant time comparisons of byte sequences